Saloua1998/6.Oqium/README.md

 - Blog

 - Payment Options
-- Returns and Service
+- Returns and Service X
-- Partner Program
+- Partner Program X

 - All The Policy Pages

 Open Home to start app (If that doesn't work Open it with Live Server)